-SPACE AND SUSTAINABILITY
+SPACE AND OUR IMPACT

 Currently more than 50% of the world’s climate change data comes from satellites, as highlighted at COP26 by astronaut Tim Peake.
 It is only by using satellite data that we are able to get a true picture of what is happening, what is changing and what impacts any policies to mitigate emissions are actually having.
 Satellites are also crucial in making heavy polluting industries more efficient.